Robotuner/E2E-VIV/README.md

-#E2E-VIV Initiative
+# E2E-VIV Initiative
 The E2E-VIV Initiative is born from the uncertainty of the 2020 Election.
 The projects in this initiative represent source code used to mimic the End 2 End process.
+If inclined, I would like help on all aspects of this initiative, Architect, DB, Testing, or any other input/feedback.
+The goal is to fortify what I have to a point where DEVCON can be invited to test and find weaknesses and points of attack.
+States will not implement internet voting without certification.
+It is doubtful that the US EAC (US Election Assistance Commission) would even know how or what aspects should be certified for a reliable E2E VIV system.
+The experience gained in this initiative would probably be of great value when that day arrives.
 ##Election Project
 Election is a WPF project that has multiple views.
 The Primary View is a **QR Scan Code** view that would create a QR Scan code similar to one provided by the State Registration Website.
 The Scan code is used by the voting app (One Vote Xamarin Forms Project) to get a ballot.